 A Computer Science minor is available to most undergraduate students through CLA.
 The Computer Science minor is for students who want to include a basic core of computer science coursework to enhance or supplement their major program.
 Knowledge of computing is useful for students majoring in engineering, physical, biological, and social sciences, business, and almost any other major, including design and visual arts.
 The minor increases job opportunities and provides a strong knowledge base for more advanced studies and independent learning.

 To succeed, students in the minor need to have solid analytical and abstraction skills.
-Students who are not planning on taking calculus should take at least a math class, such as Math 1031 College Algebra and Probability or Math 1051 Pre-calculus I, before starting the minor.
+Students who are not planning on taking calculus should take at least a math class, such as college algebra and probability or a pre-calculus course before starting the minor.

 All the approved minor courses must be taken A-F, with only courses earning a grade of C- or better counting towards the minor.
 At least 3 upper-division credits must be taken at the University of Minnesota-Twin Cities.
 Students may earn no more than one undergraduate degree in computer science: a B.A., or a B.S., or a minor.
 Other coursework can only be accepted with advisor approval.